 - To crush the leaves, I prefer a quick chop with a chef’s knife.
 Alternatively, you may use your hands, a spoon, a mortar & pestle, or just scrunch them around in a Ziploc bag

-- Dried parsley keeps well for about 2 years, after that it tends to lose flavor
+- Dried parsley keeps well for about 1 year, after that it tends to lose flavor (but is usually still safe to eat)

 Nutrition